 If the keywords lack meaningful intent, they will be considered ambiguous keywords.
 This ambiguity leads to failure in search engine rankings.

-If a person searches for keywords that show his intent to buy something, that keyword has buying intent.
+If a person searches for keywords that show his intent to buy something, that keyword has to buy intent.
 For example, “best computer monitor” implies that the searcher is interested in buying a computer monitor.

 This is another version of buying intent.
 These search queries usually ask for information about product comparison, product review, etc., related to a service or product.